primatejs/primate/docs/blog/supporting-solid.md

 Support for Solid includes server-side rendering (SSR), hydration, layouting, as well liveview integration.
-Having recently added hydration, layouts and liveview to React, this brings to 3 the number of frontend frameworks we fully support.
+Having recently added hydration, layouts and liveview to React, this brings to three the number of frontend frameworks we fully support.

 ## Install